 - Fresh ginger.
 Like garlic, fresh ginger has the best flavor.
 I typically use a Microplane to grate mine.

 - Cumin seeds.
-Completely different flavor from ground cumin.
+The seeds give a completely different flavor from ground cumin.
 I do not recommend substituting with ground cumin as it will change the overall taste of the dish.

 - Cinnamon Stick.
 The whole stick, not powder.